 If the landing page for your ads is not being tracked, your campaign information is not passed to Analytics.
-Ensure that you are tracking all landing pages for your AdWords ads.
+Ensure that you are tracking all landing pages for your Google ads.

-- Users might have set their browser preferences in ways that prevent Google Analytics used on websites from collecting data
+- Users might have set their browser preferences in ways that prevent Analytics used on websites from collecting data.

 During the lifetime of a given campaign, a returning user to your site is attributed to that one campaign.
 In such cases, you can expect to see more sessions than clicks.
 To see the number sessions from returning users, cross-segment the campaign by User Type.

-Analytics uses the gclid parameter in your Destination URLs to identify traffic from AdWords ads.
+Analytics uses the gclid parameter in your final URLs to identify traffic from Google Ads ads.
 The gclid parameter shows up in your landing page URL when a user arrives at your site from your ad.
 For example, if your site is

 www.example.com, when a user clicks on your ad, it appears in the address bar as:

-If users bookmark your website along with the gclid parameter, Analytics records traffic from these bookmarks arriving from your AdWords ads.
-However, AdWords doesn't record the clicks (and advertisers are not charged for these sessions since they're actual clicks on the ads).
+If users bookmark your website along with the gclid parameter, Analytics records traffic from these bookmarks arriving from your Google Ads ads.
+However, Google Ads doesn't record the clicks (and advertisers are not charged for these sessions since they're not actual clicks on the ads).